arXiv preprint

 Benchmark

-The benchmark is organized around five abilities that distinguish an experienced colleague from a stateless web agent.
+What memory abilities distinguish an experienced colleague from a stateless web agent?

 Static state recallremembers important landmarks, page layouts, module affordances, and subtle state differences.